Portrait © Donna Granata 2009

 One of the performances of which he is most proud is his creation of the role of Stephen Daedelus in the critically acclaimed Ulysses in Night Town, adapted from James Joyce’s epic novel Ulysses, also starring Zero Mostel, and directed by Burgess Meredith.
 Mr. Brown later played the Daedelus character in Portrait of an Artist as a Young Man and Stephen Hero directed by Phoebe Brand.
 Another important role in Robert Brown’s career was the much heralded Rolf Hochhuth’s The Deputy, in which he played the leading role of the heroic priest Richard Fontana S.J.

-After early work in television on such shows as Perry Mason and the Dick Powell Theatre among others, Robert starred in the 1968-70 ABC prime time series Here Come the Brides with Joan Blondell.
-Brown also played the title role of Carter Primus, an underwater explorer, on the NBC show Primus.
+After early work in television on such shows as Perry Mason and the Dick Powell Theatre among others, Brown starred in the 1968-70 ABC prime time series Here Come the Brides with Joan Blondell.
+He also played the title role of Carter Primus, an underwater explorer, on the NBC show Primus.
 After a season, Brown was back on stage in a production of Lillian Hellman’s The Little Foxes with Carroll O’Connor, Lee Grant and Burgess Meredith.
 He has done many television guest star appearances, including Archie Bunker’s Place, Colombo, Star Trek, and Police Story.
 His films include A Man Alone with Melinda Dillon and Katy Jurado, and Tower of London with Vincent Price.

-Robert Brown’s documentation took place in 2009 and was sponsored by Dr. Richard Gould.
+Brown’s documentation took place in 2009 and was sponsored by Dr. Richard Gould.
 The FOTM Archive contains extensive information about this artist.